dubeyanurag/loan-tracker/ARCHITECTURE.md

-# Home Loan Tracker - Architecture Overview
+# Loan Tracker - Architecture Overview

 This document provides a high-level overview of the application's architecture.